-Time of Day: Daytime
+Time of Day: Daytime Possible Causes:

-Panel is covered by something; PV panel is too dirty to supply a high enough voltage to charge the battery; PV panel is not connected.
+The panel is covered by something; the PV panel is too dirty to supply a high enough voltage to charge the battery; PV panel is not connected.

-Check the panel and to ensure it is not obscured.
+Check the panel to ensure it is not obscured.
 Clean the panel if it is dirty.
 Check that PV cables are connected to the controller.